Newcastle Oktoberfest 2016

 As the day went on, it was impossible to get served and ladies (I’m being very generous with the use of ‘ladies’) of a certain vintage maybe shouldn’t wear a short dress and stand on a table.
 Once we’d seen their undercarriage, nobody was keen on eating the pickled cabbage put in front of us.

 Worst of all were the once a year drinkers falling through tables and throwing food after being there just over an hour.
-If you don’t know how to drink, maybe a German beer festival isn’t for you.
+If you don’t know how to drink, maybe a German beer festival, even Newcastle Oktoberfest, isn’t for you.

 I can guarantee these part time pissheads will have been filled in by someone by the end of the day.
 The lads next to us told the manger that this is exactly what would happen if he didn’t allow them to move tables.
 He wouldn’t but we took matters into our own hands and shifted anyway.
 The other lads were then allowed to join us to prevent what was obviously going to be a violent situation.